 The probation letter should be sent at the latest on the last day of the probation period.

-- Employees based outside England and Wales
+- employees based outside England, Wales or Scotland